SpineEventEngine/terraform-google-spine-liquor/README.md

 The Liquor module has the following inputs available for configuring the deployment and the server itself:

-The complete configuration example may look like this:
+Below you will find a complete configuration example.

 Some values that are used several times in the main configuration are declared as Terraform variables in a separate `variables.tf` file.